Using Data Security Manager with Databricks

 Perform the following steps:

-1. From the left navigation panel, click the + NEW button → Notebook option.
+1. From the left navigation panel, click + NEW → Notebook option.

 databricks_add_notebook1

-2. On the next screen, click the File button → Import notebook… option from the drop down menu.
+2. On the next screen, click File → Import notebook… option from the drop down menu.

 databricks_import_notebook1